Last Updated on

 The Gskyer Telescope (AZ90600) is great for beginners or others who want an inexpensive telescope with good enough performance to get a feel for astronomy.
 It has a large, 90-millimeter lens, which lets in a lot of light, and is large enough to let you view distant planets and fine detail on the moon with the right eyepieces.
 Speaking of eyepieces, this model includes three of them, providing 24x, 60x, and 120x magnification, as well as a 3x Barlow lens that can be used in conjunction with the other eyepieces to triple the magnification.

 It also comes with a smartphone adapter, which allows you to use the phone as a screen, or as a camera to take great pictures.
 Plus, this model is extremely easy to assemble and doesn’t require any calibration.
 If you’re a telescope beginner, you won’t have to worry about any tricky steps or complicated tests.
 The tripod sometimes shifts, even after it’s locked down, so it could be better, but that’s our only complaint.
-Overall, this is a great telescope that provides value far above what you can get with other sets for the price.
+Overall, this is the best affordable telescope that provides value far above what you can get with other sets for the price.